dfeoktis/list-keeper/README.md

 # list-keeper

-list-keeper is a simple front-end application to store and manipulate lists.
+list-keeper is a simple front-end application written in Angular to store and manipulate lists.
 Hit enter to submit a text or search field, and use the buttons to navigate and move lists around.